catguild/buttbot-discord/README.md

 ### 1.4.4

-- Fixes issue with buttBuffer setting not actually working
+- Fixes issue with viletaintBuffer setting not actually working

 ### 1.4.3